djourd1/trainR/content/docs/_index.md

 Welcome to the training material associated with the University of Pretoria course.

-The materials are organized into four chapters.
+The materials are organized into five chapters.

 After the first chapter, you will have installed the two softwares R and R Studio IDE on your computer.
 You will be able to run R as a standalone programme, and with the R Studio IDE.
 You will be able to write a small script and save it on your computer for later use.
 You will also be able to load some additional packages written by other developers.